ioBroker/ioBroker.javascript/docs/en/javascript.md

 - `"nightEnd"`: night ends (morning astronomical twilight starts)
 - `"nauticalDawn"`: nautical dawn (morning nautical twilight starts)
 - `"dawn"`: dawn (morning nautical twilight ends, morning civil twilight starts)
-- `"nadir"`: nadir (darkest moment of the night, sun is in the lowest position)
+- `"nadir"`: nadir (the darkest moment of the night, sun is in the lowest position)

 **Note:** to use "astro"-function the "latitude" and "longitude" must be defined in javascript adapter settings.

-**Note:** in some places sometimes it could be so, that no night/nightEnd exists.
+**Note:** in some places sometimes it could be so that no night/nightEnd exists.
 Please read [here](https://github.com/mourner/suncalc/issues/70) about it.

 **Note:** you can use "on" function for schedule with small modification:
 ```js